 The lifesaving benefits of organ donation and transplantation are widely known and accepted.
-What many don’t realize is how critical and complex the timing can be to get lifesaving organs from donor to recipient.
+What many don’t realize is how critical and complex the time frame for transplanting organs from donor to recipient can be.

 The United Network for Organ Sharing (UNOS), is the national organization that sets allocation policy and matches donors to recipients.
 The UNOS allocation criteria is a combination of donor and transplant candidate medical data —including blood type, height and weight, how long the patient has been waiting, medical urgency, etc.— and the location of the transplant and donor hospitals.